 In Android 11 and 12, folders can be accessed by granting access.
 Refer to the instruction page for more information.
 Starting with Android 13, the restrictions have become stricter.
 Google may block all workarounds for accessing these folders in a future versions of Android...

-Full access to Android/[data|obb] folders without restrictions is possible using Root rights.
+Full access to the Android/[data|obb] folders without restrictions is possible using root rights or Shizuku.
 If you have root rights on your phone, you can enable Settings > ROOT > "Use for Android/[data|obb]" options (before needs to enable "File operations" options too).

 The message "This folder has an Android access restriction" informs that the current path has restrictions.
+The restrictions of the Android/data folder:

 - You cannot create subfolders with an arbitrary name in Android/data.